Patches should not mix code changes with code formatting changes (except, perhaps, in very trivial cases.)

 Patch must conform with the Basic guidelines

-Patch must have landed in master first.
+Patch must have landed in main first.
 In case where the original patch is too large and/or otherwise contradicts with the rules set within, a backport is appropriate.

 Patch cannot be larger than 100 lines.